GSA/piv-guides/pages/locally-trusted-ocsp.md

 ![Click the Provider Button](../img/local-ocsp-cfg-add-rev-conf-6.png)

   6. Click **Add**, and then copy and paste the CA's **CRL distribution point URL** into the **Add the...CRL at this address (URL) to the list:** text field. (**Note:**  This URL is the CRL distribution point URL that this CA puts into the certificates it issues, **not** the URL in the CA certificate itself.)
-Click on **OK** to go to the **Revocation Provider Properties** dialog box.
+Click on **OK**.

 ![Enter the CRL DP URL](../img/local-ocsp-cfg-add-rev-conf-7.png)

-  7. Deselect (uncheck) the checkbox next to **Refresh CRLs based on their validity periods**. (**Note:** This option has proven unreliable in testing.)
-At **Update CRLs at this refresh interval (min)**, enter a reasonable refresh interval, such as _60 minutes_, and click on **OK**. </1 **STOPPED HERE**/1>
+  7. At the **Revocation Provider Properties** dialog box, deselect (uncheck) the checkbox next to **Refresh CRLs based on their validity periods**. (**Note:** This option has proven unreliable in testing.)
+At **Update CRLs at this refresh interval (min)**, enter a reasonable refresh interval, such as _60 minutes_, and click on **OK**.

 ![Configure the CRL update internal](../img/local-ocsp-cfg-add-rev-conf-8.png)

-After completing the above steps, you will need to assign the OCSP Responder Certificate to the configuration.
-Until this is done, you will "Signing Certificate: &nbsp;Not Found" listed in the Status panel for this Revocation Configuration:
+  > After completing the above steps, you will need to assign the OCSP Responder Certificate to the configuration.
+Until this is done, you will see the error:  _Signing Certificate: &nbsp;Not Found_ in the status panel window for this Revocation Configuration. <!--Does this status window just pop up?
+No window name? -->

 ![OCSP Signing Certificate Not Found](../img/local-ocsp-cfg-signing-certificate-not-found.png)

-Right click on the Revocation Configuration Name, then select Assign Signing Certificate
+  8. In the status panel window, right-click on the Revocation Configuration Name itself ("Federal Bridge CA 2016" in this example), and then select **Assign Signing Certificate**.

 ![Assign OCSP Signing Certificate](../img/local-ocsp-cfg-assign-signing-certificate.png)

-A dialog will appear allowing you to select the OCSP Responder certificate.
-Click the correct certificate and click OK.
+  > A **Windows Security** dialog box will appear that allows you to select a **Signing Certificate** (i.e., the OCSP Responder certificate).
+Click on the correct certificate, and click on **OK**.

 ![Select Signing Certificate](../img/local-ocsp-select-signing-certificate.png)

-After selecting the certificate, you will notice that the status panel still displays an error stating *The data necessary to complete this operation is not yet available."
-What this really means is it hasn't yet downloaded the CRL.
+  > After selecting the certificate, the status panel will still display an error stating that *The data necessary to complete this operation is not yet available.* What this really means is that it has not yet downloaded the CRL. <!-- What is "it" here? -->

 ![CRL not yet downloaded](../img/local-ocsp-crl-not-downloaded.png)

-After waiting a few minutes, simple right click Array Configuration and select Refresh.
+  > After waiting a few minutes, at the status panel window, right-click on **Array Configuration**, and select **Refresh**. <!-- What is the user waiting for?
+How long? -->

 ![Refresh](../img/local-ocsp-cfg-refresh.png)

-At this point, the CRL should have been automatically downloaded and your status panel should look like the below example.
+  > At this point, the CRL should have been automatically downloaded, and your status panel window should look like the following example:

 ![OCSP Revocation Configuration working correctly](../img/local-ocsp-cfg-working-correctly.png)

-> If the error message "The revocation provider failed with the current configuration.
+  > If the error message appears: _The revocation provider failed with the current configuration.
 The object identifier does not represent a valid object.
-0x800710d8 (WIN32: 4312 ERROR_OBJECT_NOT_FOUND), 0x800710d8" appears, this is likely due to entering the wrong CRL DP URL.
+0x800710d8 (WIN32: 4312 ERROR_OBJECT_NOT_FOUND), 0x800710d8_, this will most likely be due to having entered the wrong CRL DP URL. <!-- What is "DP"?
+Don't remember that... -->

-Repeat this process for each CA you want to add to the OCSP Responder.
+  9. Repeat this process for each CA that you want to add to the OCSP Responder.

-## Windows Client Configuration
+## Configure the Windows Client

-Each CA must be individually explicitly configured.
-In order to maximize local availability, it important to configure all CAs that are part of the certificate chain to your trusted root certificate(s).
-For example, this could be a subset of the CAs that can verified to Federal Common Policy CA.
+Each CA must be individually and explicitly configured.
+In order to maximize local availability, it important to configure all of the CAs in the certificate chain to your trusted root certificate(s).
+For example, additional CAs that must be configured to your trusted root certificate(s) could be a subset of the CAs that can verified by the Federal Common Policy CA. <!-- Will all users know what Federal Common Policy CA is?
+(Also referred to as "COMMON"?)
+Will users of this guide ALL need to configure CAs that can be verified by FCPCA?
+Explain "maximize local availability"--of what? -->

-### Manual Client Configuration
+### Manual Client Configuration </stopped here/>

 A locally trusted OCSP Responder is configured using the Certificates Snap-In in Microsoft Management Console.
 To begin, open MMC (mmc.exe)  and add the Certificates Snap-In for the Local Computer Account.

 ![MMC Certificates Snap-In](../img/local-ocsp-client-1.png)